Arrival and Assembly

 Dropping off your Academic Regalia

-Where Do I line-up?
+Where Do I line up?

-Line up in Alumni Hall Room 15.
+Graduates line up in Alumni Hall Room 15.

 Flowers, Framing, and Gifts